Child Custody | Family

 If a child is in danger, emergency child custody is the best answer to return a child to safety from a potentially disastrous situation.

-What Type of Custody Will I Get with Emergency Custody?
+What Type of Custody Does Emergency Custody Provide?

-When you are given temporary child custody, there is no set length of time this entails.
-The judge may grant custody for a few days, or in most circumstances, until a more permanent decision can be made, keeping the child’s best interest as the top priority.
+There is no standard length of time for temporary emergency child custody orders.
+The judge may grant custody for a few days, or in most circumstances, until a more permanent decision can be made, keeping the child’s best interest as a top priority.

 What Does the Process for Emergency Child Custody Look Like?

 All child custody issues are not typically resolved expeditiously, but emergency child custody hearings are unique.
-Upon filing your petition, the judge may decide to either schedule the emergency hearing to hear your case or grant the petition without a hearing, depending on your circumstances and your state.
+Upon filing your petition, the judge may decide to either schedule the emergency hearing to hear your case or grant the petition without a hearing, depending on the facts at hand.
+The judge may continue to schedule hearings until sufficient evidence is presented to grant or deny the request for emergency custody.

 If the judge schedules a hearing for your case, you must be prepared to offer evidence to prove the child is in imminent danger.
 After considering all the evidence, the judge can then reach a decision.

-What Do I Need to Prove to Get Emergency Custody?
+What You Need to Prove to Get Emergency Custody

 To obtain emergency custody, you need to provide information in your petition listing the reasons you believe the child is in immediate danger and harm.
-At an emergency custody hearing, the judge will want you to present your case with clear evidence, including:
+At an emergency custody hearing, the judge will want you to present your case with clear evidence, such as:

 Evidence is crucial in emergency custody cases.
 This helps the court decide the validity and urgency of an issue presented.